infinite-dao/collector-matching/README.md

 # Matching of Collector Names to Other Resources

 Tools to assist the name matching of (biological) collector names to other resources, like WikiData names and related IDs aso.
+This approach is based primarily on Niels Klazenga’s work from the Virtual Herbarium of Australia (☞ <https://github.com/nielsklazenga/avh-collectors/>).

 ## Getting Data